ePages-de/epages-devportal/_posts/2017/2017-12-21-how-to-create-awesome-ui-texts.md

 Besides the above tasks, great UI texts require even more:

 - Keep in mind the length of your texts.
-If they are already long, how long will they possibly be in other languages?
+If the original texts are already long, how long will they possibly be in other languages?
+Additionally, short texts help to easily understand the subject.
-- Differentiate between technically correct texts, and texts the user will understand.
+- Speak the language of your target group.
+For example, you sometimes need to differentiate between technically correct texts, and texts the user will understand.

 Before I sneaked into the session, I sometimes wondered how our UI writers can discuss a whole hour about just three or four words.
 Now I understand.